easybuilders/easybuild-docs/docs/writing-easyconfig-files.md

 To generate a crates list for a package:

 1. Download and unpack the source code for the package you wish to build
-1. Change into the directory containing the top level `Cargo.toml.
+1. Change into the directory containing the top level `Cargo.toml`.
 1. Run `python -m easybuild.easyblocks.generic.cargo .`

 If there is not already a lockfile then you may need to do the following to generate it:

 1. Load a recent Rust module
-1. cargo generate-lockfile
+1. `cargo generate-lockfile`

 ### Configure/build/install command options {: #configure_build_install_command_options }